 The format will be highly interactive; primarily panel discussions with much input from the audience and short vendor demos.
 With the size of the conference, pretty much all attendees will have the opportunity to be on at least one panel.
 After you have registered, contact us to find out which panels still have availability.
 This will be on a first come, first served basis, so book early to get your choice.

 Note: there will not be any free passes for presenters (as virtually everyone will have a chance to present), and the fee was set low to just cover the venue and food.

-- Data-centric Architecture Straw Man Presentation – We have outlined what we believe to be the key components a system of this sort must handle at the architectural level (these are mostly concerns that are currently implemented repeatedly and inconsistently at the application-layer now).
+- Data-centric Architecture Straw Man Presentation – We have outlined what we believe to be the key components a system must handle at the architectural level (these are mostly concerns that are currently implemented repeatedly and inconsistently at the application-layer now).

-- The State of the DCA Industry (Panel) – Panelists will kick off with a few prepared remarks on their opinions of the current state of the industry.
+- Panel on the State of the DCA Industry (Panel) – Panelists will kick off with a few prepared remarks on their opinions of the current state of the industry.
 We'll shift into a moderated audience driven Q&A. The intent is to prepare a shared statement in consensus with the attendees on the current state, challenges, problems to be solved, and the like.

-- The Business Case for DCA (Panel) – This session will attempt to construct a template or spreadsheet or something that can be used to help sponsors of a DCA lay out the case in business terms.
+- The Business Case for DCA (Panel) – This session will attempt to construct a template, spreadsheet or document that can be used to help sponsors of a DCA lay out the case in business terms.